Aldanondo often creates work in the public space of New York City

 Susana Aldanondo (b.
 1976) is an Argentine-American post-war contemporary artist.

-She completed an Artist Residency at the Metropolitan Museum of Art in New York, through the New York Academy of Art, guided research of art masters concluding with joining the copyist program.
+She completed an Artist Residency at the Metropolitan Museum of Art in New York, guided research of art masters concluding with joining the copyist program.

-She is a graduate of the Fine Arts Diploma Certificate at The Art Students League of New York where she studied painting and ceramics.
-Her area of concentration was abstract painting.
+She is a graduate of the Fine Arts Diploma Degree at The Art Students League of New York where she studied painting and ceramics.
 While there, she was a recipient of a Merit Scholarship and winner of the Leonard Rosenfeld Award in Abstract Painting, selected by curators Mitra Abbaspour PhD., and James Lee of the MoMA and PS1MoMA respectively.
 She studied with Larry Poons, Ronnie Landfield, Yasumitsu Morito.
-She was introduced to geometrical abstraction through a fellow artist who studied with her, Ron Davies.
-She attended lectures and seminars by Frank Stella.
+She was introduced to geometrical abstraction through a fellow artist who studied with her, Ron Davis, and later studying with James Little.
+She attended lectures and seminars by Martin Knox and Frank Stella.

-Her work has been critiqued by important art professionals such as Elaine Kwok, Monika Fabjanska, Jane Dickson, among others.
+Her work has been critiqued by important independent art professionals such as Elaine Kwok, Monika Fabjanska, Jane Dickson, Will Cotton, among others.

 Aldanondo’s abstract work takes the viewer into a symphonic repertoire of visual expressions informed by the compositions of renowned music maestros, as well as contemporary music.
-In an energetic dance between lines and color, she guides the eye through a rhythmic journey.
+In an energetic dance between line and color, she guides the eye through a rhythmic and geometric journey.
 She often paints to music leading to a composition that embodies music into the visual realm.
-She successfully weaves and translates her unique vision onto her canvases through a compelling linear, often colorful dynamics that reveal a physicality of the most abstract of all art forms: music.

 Her figurative work draws inspiration from ancient art, mythology, but primarily from her own imagination using an identifying color palette and symbolism.
 Intrigued by the possibilities of the unseen her work highlights a spiritual world, mythology and gender roles throughout history.
 Her work seeks to celebrate female empowerment.

-Aldanondo is a courageous art professional challenging the norms and the stigma often associated with street artists as well as with women artists.
+She questions the established notions of high art by taking her process to the street.
 She seeks to address issues of marginalization and exclusion taking on an important social role by actively creating work in the public space.
-She takes up space to create large abstract expressionist work in public, a discipline and approach that are traditionally not associated to women.
+She takes up space to create large abstract expressionist work in public.

-Her practice encompasses a wide range of media, including painting, drawing, and sculpture.
+Her practice encompasses a wide range of media, including painting, drawing, ceramics and sculpture.

 Aldanondo draws inspiration from her Latin-American roots’ of Buenos Aires’ ‘fileteado’ as a starting point for her gestural abstract paintings that reinterpret her own experience as an immigrant and new generation of Americans.